I have already left my abuser

 Make your home more secure: Many local authorities offer sanctuary schemes for people who have left abusive relationships.
 This can include help to make your home more secure.
 Speak to your local authority or specialist domestic violence service to find out what is available in your area.

 Get specialist support: There are likely to be local charities in your area that can provide outreach support in the community.
 It doesn’t matter that you have already left; they can help you to stay safer and begin to rebuild your life.
 You can phone the Helpline for referrals to services in your area, or you can look them up online.
 If you are searching online, remember that your partner might be tracking your search history – try to use a device they do not have access to.
-Find out more about safer browsing here, and find instructions on keeping your devices private on our Tech Safety Tool.
+Find out more about safer browsing here, and find instructions on keeping your devices private on our Tech Safety Website.

 Support around children: Many abusers continue to control and harass their partners through their children and child contact arrangements.
 You can find out more about your rights and options around child contact here.

 Keep a record: Think about ways you can gather evidence of your partner’s behaviour safely.
 Make notes of abusive incidents, including times, dates, names and details of how it made you feel.
 Tell your GP, so they have a record of the abuse.
 Save any abusive messages.
 These can be used as evidence at a later date.
 However, make sure they aren’t stored anywhere (physically, or digitally) where your partner might find them.
-You can find out more about the ways your partner might use technology to abuse you here, and find instructions on keeping your devices private on our Tech Safety Tool here.
+You can find out more about the ways your partner might use technology to abuse you and find instructions on keeping your devices private on our Tech Safety Website here.

 Tracking and tech abuse: Does your ex always seem to know where you are?
 Think about whether he might have placed tracking devices or spyware on any of your possessions.
 Find out more about the ways your partner may try to abuse you using technology – and how to spot the signs this may be happening here.
-You can find out more about safety planning around technology here.

 In an emergency: If your partner is pursuing you, or attacking you, ring 999 as soon as possible.
 You could also:

-• Plan an escape route – think about where you will go so you can call the police or alert a neighbour, and plan a place to meet with your children if you get separated
+- Plan an escape route – think about where you will go so you can call the police or alert a neighbour, and plan a place to meet with your children if you get separated

-• Move to lower-risk parts of your home, where there is an escape route or access to a phone
+- Move to lower-risk parts of your home, where there is an escape route or access to a phone

-• Avoid rooms like the kitchen or garage, which contain objects that could be used to hurt you
+- Avoid rooms like the kitchen or garage, which contain objects that could be used to hurt you

-• Teach your children how to call 999 in an emergency
+- Teach your children how to call 999 in an emergency